All photos by Jay Gilbert

 In 1974, the group was the very first to be awarded “Favorite Soul/R&B Band/Duo/ Group” at the inaugural American Music Awards.
 In 1975, the Temptations recorded their album, A Song for You, that won the 1976 American Music Award for “Best Soul/R&B Album.”
 The album includes two wildly popular and bestselling #1 R&B songs, “Happy People,” (co-written by Lionel Richie) featuring the Commodores as instrumentalists, and “Shakey Ground” featuring instrumentals by Parliament-Funkadelic’s Eddie Hazel with Billy “Bass” Nelson.
 In August 1998, the Temptations released the album, Phoenix Rising, featuring the debut of Terry Weeks, a lead vocalist for the group then, and now, and it won the Soul Train Music Award for “Best R&B/Soul Album by a Duo or Group (1999).”
 The single, “Stay,” from that album became a “Top 30” R&B single.

 In 1983, Ron Tyson, one of the group’s current lead vocalists, joined the Temptations.
-In May of 1983, the televised anniversary special Motown 25: Yesterday, Today, Forever, aired on NBC-TV and the extraordinary battle between the Temptations and the Four Tops lead to a road tour of the two groups, famously called the “T’NT” tour.
+In May of 1983, the televised anniversary special Motown 25: Yesterday, Today, Forever, aired on NBC-TV and the extraordinary battle between the Temptations and the Four Tops led to a road tour of the two groups, famously called the “T’NT” tour.
 The two legendary groups still perform together today while on their respective concert tours.

-In 1988, Otis Williams’ critically-acclaimed autobiography, Temptations, written with The New York Times bestselling author Patricia Romanowski, was published nationally.
+In 1988, Dr. Otis Williams’ critically-acclaimed autobiography, Temptations, written with The New York Times bestselling author Patricia Romanowski, was published nationally.
 The book went on to become the source for both the Emmy Award-Winning television mini-series, Temptations, in 1998 and the smash hit Broadway musical, Ain’t Too Proud: The Life and Times of the Temptations, with Tony Award-Winning choreography and Grammy-Winning music.

 In 1989, The Temptations were inducted into the Rock and Roll Hall of Fame.
 Blockbuster #1 hits “Just My Imagination,” “Papa was a Rollin’ Stone,” and “My Girl” are among the Rock and Roll Hall of Fame’s “500 Songs That Shaped Rock and Roll.”
 The group was also inducted into the Vocal Group Hall of Fame in 1999, and into the Rhythm and Blues Music Hall of Fame in 2013.
 They were invited back to the Rhythm and Blues Music Hall of Fame in 2017 to receive “The R&B Male Group of the 20th Century” Award.
 They received the NAACP Image Award “Hall of Fame Award” in 1992.

 On September 14, 1994, the Temptations were given a star on the Hollywood Walk of Fame in Los Angeles, California, and on June 7, 2019 given a star on the Apollo Theater’s Walk of Fame in Harlem in New York City.
-At the official ceremony, Otis Williams received a plaque marking the occasion on behalf of the legendary, classic five line-up.
-Otis Williams was also honored at the Apollo Theater’s 85th Anniversary Gala on June 10th, 2019.
+At the official ceremony, Dr. Otis Williams received a plaque marking the occasion on behalf of the legendary, classic five lineup.
+Dr. Otis Williams was also honored at the Apollo Theater’s 85th Anniversary Gala on June 10th, 2019.

 In 2003, and again in 2012, Rolling Stone Magazine ranked the group’s album Anthology, originally released in 1973, one of the “500 Greatest Albums of All Time.”